nanakochi123456/Neo-Webp-AVIF-Converter-for-Wordpress/README.md

-# Free Wordpress webp/AVIFコンバーター
+# Free Wordpress webp/AVIF Converter

-## 特徴
+## Features
 100% Pure ChatGPT Based Code<br>
-nginx+fpm環境のWordpressに対応<br>
-nginx.confとかをいじる必要がなし<br>
-mod_rewriteや.htaccessが不要<br>
-Apache環境(もしくはnginx+Apache環境）でもリダイレクトが発生しないのでより高速化<br>
-img srcsetで画像を置換
+Compatible with nginx+fpm environment for WordPress<br>
+No need to modify nginx.conf or similar files"<br>
+No need for mod_rewrite or .htaccess<br>
+Faster performance as no redirects occur even in Apache (or nginx+Apache) environments<br>
+Replace images with img srcset

 ## インストール
-WPROOT/wp-content/plugins/Neo-WebP-Converter ディレクトリを作成し
+making directory WPROOT/wp-content/plugins/Neo-WebP-Converter
-その中にNeo-WebP-Converter.phpを入れて有効化
+- Copy the files in the src/ folder and activate them

-## 設定画面
+## Settings
-設定画面は、設定→Neo Webp Converterの中にあります
+The settings screen is located under Settings → Neo Webp/AVIF Converter

-## avifについて
+## About avif
-AVIFの変換はphp8.1以降、libgd 2.3.0以降でないと対応しません
+AVIF conversion is only supported on PHP 8.1 or later and libgd 2.3.0 or later.

 sudo apt install libgd-dev

-等としてインストールしてください

-もしくはavifencコマンドがPATHに通ってないと使用できません
+Please install it as well.

+Alternatively, it cannot be used if the avifenc command is not in the PATH.

 sudo apt install libavif-bin<br>
 sudo pkg install libavif

-等としてインストールしてください
+Please install it as well.

-## 圧縮について
+## About Compression
-avifencを使用すると多大な負荷がかかるだけではなく、
-ファイル数が多いと504エラーになります

-再度圧縮しなおしてください
+Using avifenc not only puts a heavy load on the server, but it also causes a 504 error when there are many files.

+Please compress it again.

-## アンインストール
+## Uninstall
-無効化して削除

-wp-content/compressed-image をすべて削除

-v0.2以前のバージョンは、面倒だが、wp-content/uploads 以下の *.webp *.avif ファイルをそれぞれ削除
+Disable and delete.

+Delete all of wp-content/compressed-image.

-## バージョン履歴
+## Version History
-v0.34 - uninstall.phpを作成、なお*.webp、*.avifの画像は削除されません

-v0.33 - avif変換にphpのエンコーダに対応

-v0.32 - 手動一括変換時にavifencが存在しない場合、エラーを出力するようにした

-v0.31 - avifenc の -j オプションでJOB数を指定できるようにした
+v0.99 - Classified for release, simplified internationalization

+v0.34 - Created uninstall.php; note that *.webp and *.avif images will not be deleted.

+v0.33 - Added support for AVIF conversion using the PHP encoder.

+v0.32 - Added error output when avifenc is not found during manual batch conversion.

+v0.31 - Added support for specifying the number of jobs with the -j option in avifenc.

-v0.30 - メディアアップロード時に動的変換
+v0.30 - Dynamic conversion during media upload.

-v0.23 - ユーザー権限サーバーでも動作するように？avifencのパスを設定できるようにした、webpとavifの変換を分割化、avifencがなくても正常動作するようにした

-v0.22 - 経緯な変更、特にWebサイト等（ブログランキング、SNS等）からfetchされる時 webp/avifに対応してないとうまくいかないのを修正

-v0.21 - 圧縮画像ファイルのディレクトリ変更、テーマも対応
+v0.23 - Made it possible to configure the path for avifenc, allowing it to work on user permission servers.
+Split the conversion process for WebP and AVIF, and ensured normal operation even without avifenc.

+v0.22 - Made significant changes, particularly fixing issues where fetching from websites (such as blog rankings, SNS, etc.) would fail if WebP/AVIF was not supported.

+v0.21 - Changed the directory for compressed image files, with theme support.

-v0.2 - avif対応
+v0.2 - Support avif

-v0.1 - 初版
+v0.1 - First version